bibanon/bibanon/Tasha-Update-2.md

 “Yes, and I’ll be elsewhere so I don’t have to stare at your arse for 2 hours.”
 She blushes but smiles.

 “Thanks for everything today.
 You’ve been really nice.”

+“It was nothing, really”

+She gives me a swift hug, looks at my face, then stands on tiptoe to give me a quick, but soft kiss.
+Then she’s disappeared into the house, closing the door behind her.
+I drive back up to the hospital, spend a couple of hours there.
+It’s less awkward than before, Tasha’s still a little miffed about the situation, but like I say, she’s the smart one, so she can see the sense in what happened.
+The conversation is light, it’s something we seldom get to do lately.
+I decide to set off, but our parents beat me to it.
+Hugs all round and I’m left alone with my ‘sister’.
+I look at her face but my eyes are drawn to the huge cheekbone.
+“How bad is it, really?”

+“You could hang coats on it.”
+She slaps my hand.

+“Thanks a bunch.
+No, really.
+How is it?”
+I take my time looking at her.

+“You’re still beautiful.”
+She starts to smile but it obviously hurts.
+“You’re biased”

+“But honest”

+“How’s Amanda?”

+“Better.
+I’m looking after her again tomorrow.”
+This raises an eyebrow.

+“Oh, really?
+You and her alone in that big old house?”

+“Pack it in you.
+Mind you, she did show me her bum for half an hour earlier”

+“She what?”
+I explain.
+I omit the part about wanking over the sight though.
+“Lucky, she’s got a nice bum, I’m always telling her.”

+“So do you.”

+“Thanks, but that’s not the kind of thing my brother should be…” It suddenly goes very quiet, and she’s got her chess face on.
+Then she just smiles.

+“What?”

+“Nothing.
+I’ll see you tomorrow.
+Do me a favour though.”

+“What’s that?”
+I get my coat and I’m halfway to the door.

+“Remember what you’ve got waiting here.”
+And she lifts her hospital gown again, only this time, she’s totally naked.
+I dash back, cup her breast softly in my hand, kiss her gently, but with intent, then finally leave.